 Your feedback and ideas about how well the strategies work between visits is important.

 This way your child can reach their milestones and succeed during their daily activities through a family-centered approach called “Embedded Coaching”.

 The Text 2 Families service helps families get the most out of their experience in the Early Intervention Program.
 When you sign up, we will ask for some information so we can send you custom messages specific to your child’s experience.
 You will receive about four messages per month.

 The service is free, but message and data rates may apply.
 Participation is voluntary and texts are confidential.

 To sign up for Text 2 families, text “EI” to 877-877.
 To stop receiving messages, text us “STOP”.

-If you have a question or concern about the EIP, you can contact the NYC EIP’s Regional Office in your borough or the NYC EIP Office of Consumer Affairs.
+If you have a question or concern about Early Intervention, contact your service coordinator, the program's regional office in your borough or our Office of Consumer Affairs.

-The EIP is for children ages birth to three.
+Our program is for children ages birth to three years.
 Children may leave the program at any time.
-Around the time a child turns two, families and their EI team will start working on a plan for the family’s next steps after leaving EI.
+Around the time a child turns two, families and their Early Intervention team will start working on a plan for the family’s next steps after leaving our program.

-Some children may be eligible for preschool special education after they leave the EIP.
-This is provided by the Committee for Preschool Education (CPSE) through the Department of Education.
+Some children may be eligible for preschool special education services after they leave our program.
+These are provided by the Committee on Preschool Special Education through the Department of Education.